 The use of substances such as caffeine, alcohol, and/or nicotine is widely accepted by society and is more common than the use of other drugs, such as marijuana, cocaine, etc. Most of us have a type of substance to help us get through the day.
 However, most of these substances are legal and “culturally sanctioned,” which makes them more difficult to identify, accept, understand, or recognize as a problem.

-Self-injury is not used to make life-threatening injuries.
+Self-harm is not used to make life-threatening injuries.
 You hurt yourself so you can feel better.
 This is a goal that is infinitely different from that of suicide, which is to feel nothing at all.
 “The means, intent, and often the result of self-injurious acts are vastly different than those of suicide.
-Self-injury is not a mild form of suicide, nor is it a suicide attept gone awry.
-Instead, self-injury is a means of coping during a time of intense or overwhelming distress.
+Self-harm is not a mild form of suicide, nor is it a suicide attempt gone awry.
+Instead, self-harm is a means of coping during a time of intense or overwhelming distress.

-Borderline Personality Disorder - Of the large variety of psychiatric diagnoses self-injury is most often associated with borderline personality disorder (BPD).
-Borderline Personality Disorder is the only psychological diagnosis that specifically identifies self-injury as a criteria for diagnosis, with the exceptions of trichotillomania (the pulling out of hair) and sexual masochism (which can involve self-destructive activities).
-Because of this some psychologists might diagnose some self-injurers with borderline personality disorder, only because of this one behavior.
+Borderline Personality Disorder - Of the large variety of psychiatric diagnoses self-harm is most often associated with borderline personality disorder (BPD).
+Borderline Personality Disorder is the only psychological diagnosis that specifically identifies self-harm as a criteria for diagnosis, with the exceptions of trichotillomania (the pulling out of hair) and sexual masochism (which can involve self-destructive activities).
+Because of this some psychologists might diagnose some self-harmers with borderline personality disorder, only because of this one behavior.
 Because of the lack of diagnoses you may have been incorrectly diagnosed with BPD.

 People with BPD fluctuate between extremes.
 Unlike most people, people with BPD view the world in terms of black-and-white, all-or-nothing experience.
 They usually feel life is either great or terrible, effortless, or hopeless; but nothing in the middle of these two extremes.